Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * This feature fulfills the user stories: *'As a new user, I want to be able to view my order confirmation after checkout'* and *'As a new user, I want to receive a confirmation email when I have completed an order'*
 A screenshot of the 'Thank You' page (checkout_success.html) can be found [here](). <br>

-## 4. The PROFILES app pages: 'My Profie'
+## 5. The PROFILES app pages: 'My Profile'

 The **My Profile** page is intended to provide:
 * a registered user's default delivery information
 * the user with the ability to update their delivery information and click the 'update information' button